Office of the Registrar of Consultant Lobbyists Guidance on registration and quarterly information returns 20 May 2022

 |1 October – 31 December||1 – 14 January|

-A Quarterly Information Return should not be submitted before the end of the period to which it relates: this is considered to be an incomplete return.
+A Quarterly Information Return must not be submitted before the end of the quarter as this will be an incomplete return.
+However, entries can be made to the online QIR in advance of submission.

-A failure to complete a Quarterly Information Return by the statutory due date is likely to result in a civil penalty being issued to the registrant in question.
+A failure to complete a Quarterly Information Return by the statutory due date is likely to result in a civil penalty being issued to the registrant.

 The following information must be provided in each Quarterly Information Return:

-Each Quarterly Information Return must also include details of changes to any of the registrant’s information on the Register (as specified in section 3.3).
+Each Quarterly Information Return must also include details of changes to any of the registrant’s information on the Register as specified in 3.3 above.

 Clients’ names must be provided correctly and in full, without using acronyms, unless the acronym is the registered name of the client.
 Client names must be provided consistently across quarters.